 Iraq paramilitary force says Israel behind latest drone attack

-Iraq's Hashed al-Shaabi accused Israel of a deadly drone attack on Sunday, the first time it directly blames the Jewish state after several of the paramilitary force's bases were hit by suspicious blasts.
+Iraq's Hashed al-Shaabi accused Israel of a deadly drone attack on Sunday that left one paramilitary fighter dead, the first time the force has directly blamed the Jewish state for such a raid.

-The attack struck a position held by Brigade 45, a Hashed al-Shaabi unit based about 15 kilometres (10 miles) from Iraq's western desertic border with neighbouring Syria.
+The attack struck a position held by Brigade 45, a Hashed al-Shaabi unit based near Al-Qaim about 15 kilometres (10 miles) from Iraq's western desertic border with neighbouring Syria.